Renzo Novatore

 Abele Rizieri Ferrari (May 12, 1890 – November 29, 1922), better known by the pen name Renzo Novatore, was an Italian individualist anarchist, illegalist and anti-fascist poet, philosopher and militant, now mostly known for his posthumously published book Toward the Creative Nothing (Verso il nulla creatore) and associated with ultra-modernist trends of futurism.
 His thought was influenced by Max Stirner, Friedrich Nietzsche, Georges Palante, Oscar Wilde, Henrik Ibsen, Arthur Schopenhauer and Charles Baudelaire.

 Biography

 Background

-Abele Ricieri Ferrari was born in Arcola, Liguria, Italy on May 12, 1890 in a poor peasant family.
-He did not adjust to school discipline and quit in the first year never coming back after that.
-While he worked in his father's farm, he self-educated himself with an emphasis in poetry and philosophy.
-Around his town, he was surrounded by a vibrant anarchist scene which he started to come close to.
+Abele Ricieri Ferrari was born in Arcola, Liguria, Italy on May 12, 1890, in a poor peasant family.
+He did not adjust to school discipline and quit in the first year, never coming back after that.
+While he worked in his father's farm, he self-educated with an emphasis on poetry and philosophy.
+Around his town, he was surrounded by a vibrant anarchist scene, which he started to come close to.